Multi-qubit Randomized Benchmarking Using Few Samples: Methods

 Once we have an upper bound on the variance $\bbV_m^2$ of an RB distribution we can relate this to an upper bound on number of required sequences through the use of concentration inequalities.

-Note that for the case of randomized benchmarking there are two sets of confidence parameters. $(\delta_{N},\epsilon_{N})$ is associated with estimating the average over all possible Clifford sequences, where the relevant parameter is the number of performed sequences $N$ and $(\delta_{L},\epsilon_{L})$ is associated with getting an estimate for the survival probability $p_{m}(\vec{G})$ for a given fixed sequence.
+Note that for the case of randomized benchmarking there are two sets of confidence parameters. $(\delta_{N},\epsilon_{N})$ is associated with estimating the average over all possible Clifford sequences, where the relevant parameter is the number of performed sequences $N$ and $(\delta_{L},\epsilon_{L})$ is associated with getting an estimate for the survival probability difference $k_{m}(\vec{G})$ for a given fixed sequence.
 Here the relevant parameter is $L$, the number of times a single sequence is performed.
-Since in practice $L<\infty$ there will be some finite $(\delta_{L},\epsilon_{L})$ confidence region around the survival probability $p_{m}(\vec{G})$ for a given sequence $\vec{G}$.
+Since in practice $L<\infty$ there will be some finite $(\delta_{L},\epsilon_{L})$ confidence region around the survival probability difference $k_{m}(\vec{G})$ for a given sequence $\vec{G}$.
 So in general, when looking at a $\epsilon, \delta$ confidence region for an RB procedure of a given length on should look at $(\epsilon_{N}+\epsilon_{L}, \delta_{N}+\delta_L)$ confidence regions.
 In what follows we will assume that $L$ is high enough such that $\epsilon_{L},\delta_{L}$ are negligible relative to $(\delta_{N},\epsilon_{N})$.
-This approach is motivated by experimental realities where it is usually much easier to perform a single string of Cliffords many times quickly than it is to generate, store and implement a large number of random sequences.
-Note also that while at first glance one might think that estimating the same sequence twice for difference input states as we propose yields a two-fold overhead in the number of samples `per sequence' this is not in fact the case.
-To see this consider the variance $\bbV_\rho^2$ associated with estimating the expectation value for a single sequence for a single state $\rho$.
-From the standard rules of error addition we now have, for the state difference $\nu= (\rho-\hat{\rho})/2$ that
+This approach is motivated by experimental realities where it is usually much easier to perform a single string of Cliffords many times quickly than it is to generate, store and implement a large number of random sequences.\\